 ADMISSIONS AND CONTINUED OCCUPANCY POLICY and MULTIFAMILY TENANT SELECTION PLAN

 The U.S. Department of Housing and Urban Development (HUD) has established certain regulatory requirements applicable to Low Income Housing, that are generally set forth in Title 24 of the Code of Federal Regulations (24 CFR), Parts 1, 5, 8, 100, 290, 401, 402, 880, 886, 902, 903, 960, 964, 965 and 966.
 If there is any conflict between HUD’s regulations and this policy, the HUD regulations will govern.
-In addition to Low Rent Public Housing, certain sections of this policy apply to other types of low income housing owned, managed or developed by the Chester County Housing Authority (hereafter CCHA) such as HUD multifamily housing, project-based Section 8 housing, project-based voucher housing and Low Income Housing Tax Credit units.
+In addition to Low Rent Public Housing, certain sections of this policy apply to other types of low income housing owned, managed or developed by the Housing Authority of the County of Chester (hereafter HACC) such as HUD multifamily housing, project-based Section 8 housing, project-based voucher housing and Low Income Housing Tax Credit units.
 When Federal guidance is inconsistent, statute shall take highest priority, regulations second priority, handbooks third priority and other HUD guidance last priority.

-Besides being CCHA’s Admissions and Continued Occupancy Policy, this is the Tenant Selection Plan for multifamily housing and USDA housing owned by CCHA, if any.
+Besides being HACC’s Admissions and Continued Occupancy Policy, this is the Tenant Selection Plan for multifamily housing and USDA housing owned by HACC, if any.

-In its management of the multifamily project-based Section 8 housing that CCHA owns, it will comply with HUD’s regulations and guidance governing such housing.
-If HUD’s regulations and guidance for multifamily housing conflict with those governing the management of public housing CCHA will comply with the HUD rules applicable to the type of housing owned and managed.
-CCHA’s staff are aware of which of its properties and units are public housing, multifamily housing and project-based voucher housing and, consequently, which rules and guidance apply.
+In its management of the multifamily project-based Section 8 housing that HACC owns, it will comply with HUD’s regulations and guidance governing such housing.
+If HUD’s regulations and guidance for multifamily housing conflict with those governing the management of public housing HACC will comply with the HUD rules applicable to the type of housing owned and managed.
+HACC’s staff are aware of which of its properties and units are public housing, multifamily housing and project-based voucher housing and, consequently, which rules and guidance apply.

 This policy references certain procedures (shown in italic type), that describe in detail how the policy is to be carried out by staff.
 The procedures are extensions of the policy document referenced.
 All procedures are public documents and are available for review upon request.